Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

-The residual phase, $\theta - \theta_{AB}$, is plotted in Fig.~\ref{fig:fig1}e.
-We can only determine phase differences $\mod$ $2\pi$, so we take the convention that the phase slips lie in the interval $(-\pi,\pi)$.
-We mark the magnitude of each phase slip calculated from the difference in average value between intervals of stable phase.
-The statistical error in the phase slip measurements is small; repeated measurements within a single interval of stable phase show a standard deviation of $\sigma_\theta\approx .012$.
+The residual phase, $\theta - \theta_{AB}$, is plotted in Fig.~\ref{fig:fig2}b.
+As this only determines the phase difference modulo $2\pi$, we adopt the convention $\Delta \theta \in (-\pi,\pi)$.
+The magnitude of each phase slip is calculated from the difference in average value between intervals of stable phase.
+The statistical error in the phase slip measurements is small; repeated measurements within a single interval of stable phase show a standard deviation of $\sigma_\theta \approx .012 \times 2\pi$.
 A larger source of error arises from the fact that the oscillations are not perfectly periodic in $V_P$, generating different values of $\theta$ for different components of the Fourier transform.
-We estimate that this error may be as high as $\pm2\pi\times .04$ (see supplement).
-Most of the marked phase slips are consistent, within this uncertainty, with $\theta_a=2\pi/3$.
-We interpret each event as corresponding to the entry of a single charge-$e/3$ anyon into the interferometer.
+We estimate that this error may be as high as $\pm2\pi\times .04$ (see Supplement).
+Most of the marked phase slips are consistent, within this uncertainty, with $\Delta\theta = \pm 2\pi/3$.